| SUPPORTS SUPPLIED The types of supports provided are: The learning guide - "The Approach" "The Approach" is a significant scaffold/support

 question and the students need to understand what the additional

 information means and how it affects the situation.
+The instructor provides feedback on student performance.

 This is completed in a timely fashion, and posted on the Bulletin